Fellowships & Assistantships

-The MFA Program will offer the following fellowships for 2017-2018:
+The MFA Program will offer the following fellowships for 2019-2020:

 This Fellowship carries a full-tuition remission for two years.
 The Whitford Fellow is responsible, with the Fellow from the previous year, for coordinating the Word Circus reading series - a monthly reading series which features four MFA students followed by an open mic.
 Additionally, this individual will serve as a liaison between the students and faculty.
 For 2019-2020 we will offer two Whitford Fellowships, one of which will be for a student of color.

 Candidates must be eligible to apply for early admission (i.e., have a 3.5 overall GPA).

 Deadlines & Dates

-- January 15, 2017
+- February 15, 2020

 Early Application and Fellowship Application: if you wish to be considered for early admission and for one of our fellowships, we must receive all of your materials by this date.

-- February or March 2017 (Date TBD)
+- March 2020 (Date TBD)

 Fellows and runners-up will be notified by this date.

-- April 30, 2017
+- April 2020

 Runners-up will be notified until all assistantship/fellowship positions are filled through the Fall 2020 start of courses.